Stella Maris is a 19th-century Carmelite Monastery on Mount Carmel in Haifa. And nearby you can find a stunning viewpoint and a lovely trail.

 Depending on the day and time, parking can be hard to find.
 There are several spaces near the upper cable station, and there are also parking places in front of the monastery.
 If you do not find parking there, you can continue to nearby streets, like Tchernikhovski street.

 In case you are using public transport, you can take bus #25 to the junction of Edmond Fleg and Tchernichovsky.
-For full public transport, directions check out this Moovit link.
+For full public transportation, directions check out this Moovit link.
 Just enter there your starting point, and you will get updated directions.

 Another option would be reaching the lower cable car station and taking the cable car up to Stella Maris.